vdkd888/droneproject/README.md

 ## Ultrasonic System

 - Works just like a [simple range finder](http://www.instructables.com/id/Ultrasonic-Range-detector-using-Arduino-and-the-SR/)
-- The sensors calculate the distances of objects around the drone in the their resepctive directions, but instead of a distance output, it prints the direction the drone should travel
+- The sensors calculate the distances of objects around the drone in the their respective directions, but instead of a distance output, it prints the direction the drone should travel
 - Diagram of how the system is connected together
 ![](http://s10.postimg.org/xb4nhknxl/Ultra_Sys.png)
 - The Rx on the Ardunio is connected to the Tx on the serial port of the drone motherboard